artineering-io/flair-docs/flair/getting-started/globals.md

 </figure>

 ###	Canvas Light Dir.
-Defines the side where the external light is shining from. `0` degrees is from the bottom, `90` degrees is from the left, `180` degrees from the top and `270` degrees is from the right.
+Side where the external light is shining from. `0` degrees is from the bottom, `90` degrees is from the left, `180` degrees from the top and `270` degrees is from the right.

 <figure>
 	<video autoplay loop muted playsinline>